KathleenCoffman/MICR575_repository/HMWK_03.md

 **Creating and naming variables**
 1. Create a variable called x and use it to store the result of the calculation (3\*(4+2).
-2. Then multiply the product by pi value (3.14159).
+2. Then multiply the product by pi value.

 ------------------------------------------------------------------------